palmithor/scorebrawl/README.md

 In order to start a local database, both `turso` and `sqld` need to be installed.

-To start local database:
+To start a local database:

 `./dev/bin/start-db.sh`

-This creates a database file in `./dev/.local`.
+This creates a database file and stores the parent pid in `./dev/.local`.

+To stop the database run

+`./dev/bin/stop-db.sh`

 Before running the development environment some environment variables have to be set up.
 Replace the secret keys and run the following in the source root.